 A properly maintained, healthy LiPo battery is not only LiPo fire and healthy proof, but also stronger in terms of providing the necessary power you require.

 That’s all folks!
-I hope this article helps you.
+I hope this LiPo battery guide helps you.
 If you have any questions, comments or suggestions, please drop them below!
 Also, to make things easy for you, we have put together a weekly LiPo care checklist!

 Download the free checklist (pdf):